 The 2015 MBA International Case Competition and Sustainability

 In 2009, the John Molson Sustainable Business Group (JSG) and the MBA International Case Competition (MBA-ICC) joined forces in an effort to make the MBA ICC a more environmentally and socially conscious competition.
-Over the years, the alliance has strengthened with the creation of a formally recognized position dedicated to sustainability throughout the competition.
-The goal of this position is to highlight sustainability as an essential tool for success in a rapidly changing business world.
-For more information: http://www.jsg-jmsb.ca/
+The creation of the Sustainability Executive Assistant role in 2010 allowed for a single individual to be solely dedicated to making the competition as sustainable as possible.
+The goal of this position is to develop past sustainable initiatives, while simultaneously adding new initiatives that highlight sustainability as an essential tool for success in a rapidly changing business world.

-- Food- Locally sourced food and beverages will be served as much as possible during the competition.
-All organic waste will be composted.
+- Food – Serving organic vegetarian, locally sourced food and beverages as much as possible during the competition and composting all organic waste

-- Events- These will be held at a walking-distance from the hotel, and we are working with hosts to increase the environmental aspects of each event.
+- Events – These are held at a walking-distance from the hotel, no carbon emissions from transportation all week long!
+We are working with hosts to increase the environmental aspects of each event

 What is an Offset?